wagtail/wagtail/docs/advanced_topics/icons.md

 This document describes how to choose, add and customise icons.

-## Available icons and their names

-An icon name corresponds with the value of `id` in the SVG file: `<svg id="<name>"`.

-Icons are SVG files in the [Wagtail admin template folder](https://github.com/wagtail/wagtail/tree/main/wagtail/admin/templates/wagtailadmin/icons).

-Alternatively, enable the [styleguide](styleguide) to view the available icons and their names.

 ## Add a custom icon

 Draw or download an icon and save it in a template folder: